Imtiyaj5791/DevOps-Journey/Important/AWS.md

 The developer provides the application source code.

-Then the deployment flow is:
+The deployment flow is:

 Source Code
     ↓
 Docker Image Build
     ↓
 Tag Image
     ↓
-Login to ECR
+Authenticate to ECR
     ↓
 Push Image to ECR
     ↓
 Create New Task Definition Revision
     ↓
 Update ECS Service
     ↓
 New Tasks Launch
     ↓
 ALB Health Check
     ↓
+Traffic to Healthy Tasks
+    ↓
 Old Tasks Stop
-   ↓
-New Version Live

-In production, this complete process is normally automated through a CI/CD pipeline such as Jenkins.
+In production, this process can be automated using a CI/CD pipeline such as Jenkins.

+The pipeline can build the image, push it to ECR, create/update the Task Definition and deploy the new revision to ECS.

 # 107 How will you migrate an application from EC2 to ECS?

+First, I will understand the existing application architecture, dependencies, ports, environment variables and storage requirements.

-First, I will create a Docker image of the application and push it to ECR.
-Then I will create an ECS cluster, task definition and service using the existing ALB with a new ECS target group.
+Then I will containerize the application and build a Docker image, test it and push it to ECR.

+After that, I will create the ECS cluster, Task Definition and Service, and configure the required ALB Target Group, Security Groups and networking.

-I will test ECS using a temporary Route 53 record and host-based ALB rule.
-After successful testing, I will change the production ALB rule from the EC2 target group to the ECS target group and remove the temporary test configuration.
+I will deploy the ECS application alongside the existing EC2 application and perform testing using a temporary DNS record or ALB routing rule.

+After successful validation, I will gradually shift production traffic from the EC2 Target Group to the ECS Target Group.

+Finally, after confirming application stability, I will decommission the old EC2-based deployment according to the change/rollback plan.